-4 Ways Your Mind Is Tricking You into Being a Losing Trader
+4 Ways Your Mind Is Tricking You Into Being a Losing Trader

 The problem with personal experience is that it is the most readily available data source, yet almost always relies on small amounts of data.
 Be aware of small sample sizes.
-You don't know if something works (or doesn't) until you test it thoroughly.
+You don't know whether something works until you test it thoroughly.

 Our mind views a loss as more significant than an equivalent gain.
 We don't like to lose what we already have.

-We rationalize it by saying the trade will come back in our favor, or we will give it a bit more room (expanding stop loss) or say we are right and the market is wrong...so we hold the trade out of spite for the market being so stupid.
+We rationalize it by saying the trade will come back in our favor, or we will give it a bit more room (expanding stop loss), or say we are right and the market is wrong.
+So we hold the trade out of spite for the market being so stupid.

-What you search for you will find.
 It's easy to forget that there are thousands of potential assets to trade.
 And you not only need to find the right one, you need to trade it at exactly the right time.